 The balloons were being inflated when we arrived.
 Everyone was helped into the basket which holds 16-20 people.
 A few minutes later we took off.
 We floated up and up and we were soon the highest balloon.
 I think that the pilots have a bit of fun with this trying to see who gets the height record for the day, but that’s just my opinion.

 The flight was a surreal experience.
 We flew over sleepy villages and beautiful rock formations.
 The fairy chimneys reached skyward like a fantasy world.
 As the sun rose the colours changed.
 It is a dream to photograph and such a wonderful experience.
 The flight was about an hour, but this will vary as it is dependent on weather conditions.
 We landed with hardly a bump and celebrated with a glass of non-alcoholic bubbly.
-There was also presentation of commemorative certificates for the flight.
+My hot air balloon ride in Cappadocia ended with the presentation of a certificate as a great souvenir of an incredible couple of hours.

 The cost of the Standard Program is 175 Euros per passenger.
-A cash discount of 10 Euros per passenger is offered.
+A cash discount of 10 Euros per passenger is offered, but you can shop around because there are always deals to be had.

 If you enjoyed this post please PIN it!